 Bellingham is a First Class City and has a Mayor-Council form of government, and the general grant of municipal power is provided in the City Charter (copies of the Charter are available in the Finance Department).
-Voters elect the nonpartisan, part-time Council of seven persons.
+Voters elect the nonpartisan Council of seven persons.
 The City of Bellingham is divided into six (6) wards as nearly equal in population and geographically compact as possible.
 You can determine the ward in which you live by the last digit in your precinct number, i.e., if your precinct number is 81, you are in Ward 1, or if your precinct number is 94, you are in Ward 4.
-You may also use the Whatcom County precinct map to find the ward you live in and the name of your City Council representative.
+You may also use the Council Ward Lookup Tool to find the ward you live in and the name of your City Council representative.

 The Council does not make policy in a vacuum.
 Councils rely on ideas from many sources, including the Council staff, citizens’ groups, advisory committees and various local chambers and organizations.
 It is the Council’s responsibility to consider the merits of each idea and then approve, modify, or reject it.
 In doing so, Council members analyze community needs, program alternatives and available resources.
 Decisions often take the form of an ordinance or resolution, although it may take the form of a rule, regulation, motion, or order.
 The Comprehensive Plan is a powerful policy tool; the annual budget is one of the strongest policy-making tools, and both are adopted by ordinance.
 The Council has all the legislative powers and authority allowed cities in the State of Washington.
 The Council has general ordinance-making powers and control over the City finances and properties.
 In order to perform these functions, the Council: